 The Mayo Clinic Division of Infectious Diseases is one of the largest and most respected practices in the world for diagnosing and treating people with infectious diseases.
-It includes more than 50 subspecialized experts committed to improving people's lives.
+It includes more than 50 subspecialized experts committed to helping people overcome serious and complex infections.

-Mayo Clinic in Arizona has one of the most experienced infectious diseases teams in the world for treating people with valley fever and for fecal microbiota (stool) transplantation for recurrent C. difficile infections.
+Mayo Clinic in Arizona has one of the most experienced infectious diseases teams in the world for treating people with valley fever (coccidioidomycosis) and for therapeutic microbiota transplantation for recurrent C. difficile infection.
 Mayo Clinic in Florida has one of the most experienced teams in the world for treating people following lung and other solid organ transplantation.

 People who turn to the Mayo Clinic infectious diseases team benefit from its relationship to these resources and organizations:

 - National recognitions and leadership.
-Mayo Clinic doctors hold leadership positions in national infectious diseases organizations and professional societies, helping to establish guidelines and advance the field for the benefit of all people.
+Our doctors hold leadership positions in national infectious diseases organizations and professional societies, helping to establish guidelines and advance the field for the benefit of all people.
 The American Society of Tropical Medicine and Hygiene lists Mayo Clinic as a provider.

 - Transplant Center.
-Mayo Clinic infectious diseases experts are active in patient care in the Mayo Clinic Transplant Center.
+Our infectious diseases experts are active in patient care in the Mayo Clinic Transplant Center.
 The center is the largest integrated transplant provider in the United States.
-Mayo Clinic surgeons perform more than 600 kidney transplants a year, and are leaders in simultaneous kidney and pancreas transplants and living-donor kidney transplants.
+Mayo Clinic surgeons are leaders in simultaneous kidney and pancreas transplants and living-donor kidney transplants.

 - Center for Individualized Medicine.
-Mayo Clinic infectious diseases experts are active in research with the Mayo Clinic Center for Individualized Medicine, which brings genomic discoveries to patient care.
+Our infectious diseases experts are active in research with the Mayo Clinic Center for Individualized Medicine, which brings genomic discoveries to patient care.

 - World Health Organization (WHO).
-Mayo Clinic is a WHO-designated Collaborative Center for Tuberculosis.
+Mayo Clinic's campus in Rochester, Minnesota, is a WHO-designated Collaborative Center for Tuberculosis.
 The center works with public health organizations to treat and control tuberculosis.

 - Clinical Microbiology Laboratory.
-Mayo Clinic infectious diseases experts work closely with the internationally renowned Mayo Clinic Clinical Microbiology Laboratory.
-The lab offers expertise in all areas of conventional and molecular microbiology, performing over 2.5 million lab tests each year.
+Our infectious diseases experts work closely with the internationally renowned Mayo Clinic Clinical Microbiology Laboratory.
+The lab offers expertise in all areas of conventional and molecular microbiology, performing millions of lab tests each year.
 And it uses and develops advanced diagnostic tests for infectious diseases.
-Specialty areas include bacteriology, hepatitis/HIV, infectious disease serology, initial processing/media, mycology/mycobacteriology, parasitology, vector-bone diseases and virology.
+Specialty areas include bacteriology, hepatitis/HIV, infectious disease serology, initial processing/media, mycology/mycobacteriology, parasitology, vector-borne diseases and virology.